 Enhancing the Flavors

 The second reason for decanting wine might be even more important than the first one because it affects more types of wines.
 Sediment is a more common problem with older wines.
 But oxygen flow is an issue that affects both the young and old.
-Especially wines that didn’t age in oak tend to be a little tight because their flavors haven’t been able to develop to their full potential.
+Especially wines that did not age in oak tend to be a little tight because their flavors have not been able to develop to their full potential.

 Filtering Cork Particles Out